Krišjānis Kariņš: Ukraine

 Under the Kariņš government, Latvia has supported Ukraine in its conflict with Russia.
 In January 2022, during the prelude to the Russian invasion of Ukraine, Latvia announced it would send FIM-92 Stinger air defense systems to Ukraine.
 The air defense systems were delivered in February 2022, shortly before the Russian invasion of Ukraine.
 On 23 February 2022, one day before Russia's invasion of Ukraine, Latvia delivered FIM-92 Stinger surface-to-air missiles to the Ukrainian Armed Forces.
 On 24 February, immediately following the invasion, Kariņš announced that Latvia was ready to take in 10,000 refugees.
 By August, over 36,000 Ukrainian refugees were registered in Latvia.
 Kariņš supported the June 2022 decision by the European Council to grant Ukraine and Moldova candidate status, saying that the decision would, "play an important role in implementing the necessary reforms in both new candidate countries".
-On 16 March 2023, he visited Kyiv to met with President Zelenskyy.
+On 16 March 2023, he visited Kyiv to meet with President Zelenskyy.